Stilt house: Austronesia

 Building structures on pilings is believed to be derived from the design of raised rice granaries and storehouses, which are highly important status symbols among the ancestrally rice-cultivating Austronesians.
 The rice granary shrine was also the archetypal religious building among Austronesian cultures and was used to store carvings of ancestor spirits and local deities.
 While rice cultivation wasn't among the technologies carried into Remote Oceania, raised storehouses still survived.
 The pātaka of the Māori people is such an example.
 The largest pātaka are elaborately adorned with carvings and are often the tallest buildings in the Māori pā.
 They were used to store implements, weapons, ships, and other valuables; while smaller pātaka were used to store provisions.
 A special type of pātaka supported by a single tall post also had ritual importance and were used to isolate high-born children during their training for leadership.

 The majority of Austronesian structures are not permanent.
 They are made from perishable materials like wood, bamboo, plant fiber, and leaves.
 Because of this, archaeological records of prehistoric Austronesian structures are usually limited to traces of house posts, with no way of determining the original building plans.
 Indirect evidence of traditional Austronesian architecture, however, can be gleaned from their contemporary representations in art, like in friezes on the walls of later Hindu-Buddhist stone temples (like in reliefs in Borobudur and Prambanan).
 But these are limited to the recent centuries.
 They can also be reconstructed linguistically from shared terms for architectural elements, like ridge-poles, thatch, rafters, house posts, hearth, notched log ladders, storage racks, public buildings, and so on.
 Linguistic evidence also makes it clear that stilt houses were already present among Austronesian groups since at least the Late Neolithic.

 In the late 20th century, stilt houses in extremely calm ocean water became a popular form of tourist lodging known as overwater bungalows; the trend began in French Polynesia and quickly spread to other tourist locations, especially in tropical locales.

 East Asia and Mainland Southeast Asia

+A stilt house of the Bahnar people, an Austroasiatic-speaking ethnic group.

 Arbi et al. (2013) have also noted the striking similarities between Austronesian architecture and Japanese traditional raised architecture (shinmei-zukuri).
 Particularly the buildings of the Ise Grand Shrine, which contrast with the pit-houses typical of the Neolithic Yayoi period.
 They propose significant Neolithic contact between the people of southern Japan and Austronesians or pre-Austronesians that occurred prior to the spread of Han Chinese cultural influence to the islands.
 Rice cultivation is also believed to have been introduced to Japan from a para-Austronesian group from coastal eastern China.
 Waterson (2009) has also argued that the architectural tradition of stilt houses in eastern Asia and the Pacific is originally Austronesian, and that similar building traditions in Japan and mainland Asia (notably among Kra-Dai and Austroasiatic-speaking groups) correspond to contacts with a prehistoric Austronesian network.